apache/shardingsphere/docs/blog/content/material/proxy.en.md

 ![](https://shardingsphere.apache.org/blog/img/proxy9.jpg)

-The image below shows interaction between Client and Proxy-MySQL when finishing optimization.
+The image above shows interaction between Client and Proxy-MySQL when finishing optimization.
 From step 9, efficient query occurs.

 #### 2. Configuration optimization of Hikari

-During initialization, Proxy will configure a Hariki pool for a pythsical database.
+During initialization, Proxy will configure a Hariki pool for each pythsical database.
 According to sharding rule, SQL is route to real database, and get results through Hikari connection, Proxy conflates result and return it to client in the end.
 What's the size of database pool?
 As opinions vary, i'll give the final conclusion today.

 Out of expectation, you will find it's not question about maximum in the opposite of minimum!
 Will you feel surprise that serial is faster than parallel when triggering a task?

 Even single core cpu supports hundreds of threads at the same time, we know it's a "time" trick of operating system.
 In fact, a cpu only performs a thread a time and it triggers next thread when operating system switches context, so it goes back and forth.

-Basic principle of CPU calculation is that it is always much faster to execute tasks A and B sequentially than to run them through time.
+Basic principle of CPU calculation is that it is always much faster to execute tasks A and B sequentially than to run them at the same time.
 In case count of threads is greater than CPU cores, it will be slower, but not faster.
 A test to Oracle confirms the opition.

 Reference Link: